tkhq/qos/README.md

 ##### Manifest Set

-The collection of members whom can approve a manifest.ma
+The collection of members whom can approve a manifest.

 ##### Share Set